 - Understand the business operations of a funeral home

 - Create an effective merchandise display

-- Must complete an online Orientation at least 24 hours prior to registering
+- Complete an online general orientation at least 24 hours before registering

-- Should have basic English reading, writing, and speaking skills and/or be at an ESL level of intermediate low (recommended)
+- Recommended – Have basic English reading, writing, and speaking skills, and/or be at an ESL intermediate low level

 - Funeral Service Assistant